What does the Bible say?

 - hell - from the Hebrew word, sheowl and the Greek word, hades.
 If you use this word the way it is used in the Bible - most "christian" cussers don't use hell in a Biblical way - then it is not considered a cuss word.

 - damn - (short for damnation) from the Greek word, krima, meaning a decree of judgment, condemnation of wrong, the sentence of a judge, punishment.
-I've rarely heard this word used by anyone with its Biblical meaning.
+I've rarely heard this word used with its biblical meaning by anyone.

 Principles to keep in mind